Dallas North Tollway: Route description

 The Dallas North Tollway begins at an interchange with I-35E and Harry Hines Boulevard in the Victory Park and Market Center areas of Dallas.
 Southbound traffic from the Tollway going onto I-35E must first get on the access road before entering onto the main freeway.
-At Wycliff Avenue in Oak Lawn the Tollway has its first toll plaza.
-The Tollway has its first northbound exit at Lemmon Avenue before entering into Highland Park.
+The Tollway's first toll plaza is located at Wycliff Avenue in Oak Lawn.
+Nearby, the Tollway's first northbound exit is at Lemmon Avenue, just before it enters Highland Park.
 The city streets of Eastern Avenue and Roland Avenue run alongside the Tollway on the southbound and northbound sides respectively.
-Due to passing through a heavily populated area, high noise cancelling walls line the Tollway with numerous signs warning drivers about limited sight distance.
+Due to passing through a previously developed heavily populated area at the time of construction, high noise cancelling walls line the Tollway with numerous signs warning drivers about limited sight distance.
 At the Mockingbird Lane interchange, the Dallas North Tollway briefly enters into University Park before returning to Dallas.
-Between Loop 12 and Northaven Road, the Tollway runs about a 1/4 mile west of SH 289 (Preston Road).The Tollway interchanges with I-635 (LBJ Freeway) near the Galleria Dallas and runs along the eastern edge of Farmers Branch and enters into Addison.
-At the Dallas-Collin county line, the Tollway enters into extreme North Dallas and has an interchange with the President George Bush Turnpike and enters the city of Plano.
-The Dallas North Tollway runs by many shopping centers and housing developments.
-Going through northern Plano, the Tollway passes by the corporate headquarters of Pizza Hut.
-The Tollway interchanges with SH 121/Sam Rayburn Tollway and enters into Frisco, passing by the Dr Pepper Ballpark.
-Development along the Tollway begins to thin before it picks up again near Main Street, passing by Toyota Stadium.
-Development thins again before the Tollway runs through rural areas of north Frisco.
-The Dallas North Tollway ends at an interchange with US 380, with Dallas Parkway continuing north as a county road.
+Between Loop 12 and Northaven Road, the Tollway runs about a 1/4 mile west of SH 289 (Preston Road).The Tollway connects with I-635 (LBJ Freeway) near the Galleria Dallas and runs along the eastern edge of Farmers Branch and enters into Addison.
+At the Dallas-Collin county line, the Tollway connects with the President George Bush Turnpike and enters the city of Plano.
+North of I-635, The Tollway is adjacent to many shopping centers and housing developments.
+The northern Plano corporate headquarters of Pizza Hut are also adjacent to the Tollway.
+It connects with SH 121/Sam Rayburn Tollway and enters into Frisco, passing by the Riders Field and Toyota Stadium.
+As of early 2024, the segment between the ballpark and Main Street Frisco is relatively undeveloped, as are the rural areas north of Frisco.
+The Dallas North Tollway currently ends at First Street in Prosper, Texas, one mile north of US 380, with Dallas Parkway continuing north as a county road.